Possession of a Firearm While Intoxicated

 Using weapons while intoxicated is a misdemeanor offense in Ohio that many alleged offenders are charged with in addition to other alleged criminal offenses.
 Even when this is an isolated charge, a conviction or guilty plea can still result in a lengthy jail sentence and a significant fine.

 Oftentimes, people are charged with using weapons while intoxicated after having a blood alcohol concentration (BAC) above the legal limit of 0.08 during arrests for operating a vehicle under the influence of alcohol (OVI, but commonly referred to as driving under the influence or DUI, or driving while intoxicated or DWI in other jurisdictions).
 A person may be charged with using weapons while intoxicated even if he or she has a BAC under 0.08.

-Lawyer for Possession of a Firearm While Intoxicated in Dayton, OH
+Ohio Possession of a Firearm While Intoxicated Attorney

 If you were recently arrested for allegedly using a weapon while intoxicated anywhere in Montgomery County, it will be in your best interest to immediately seek legal representation.
 Joslyn Law Firm defends clients accused of all kinds of gun, weapon, and firearm offenses in Greene County, Clark County, Miami County, and Montgomery County.